Spin Ruijsenaars-Schneider models are Coulomb branches: Homological and -theoretic Coulomb branches

 \begin{remark} The relation \eqref{eq:monopoleRelation} implies that the right-hand-side is also an element of $\mathfrak{C}_{N,\ell}$, even though it is not generated from the generators as a commutative algebra. \end{remark}

 From the viewpoint of the 3d $\mathcal{N}=4$ quiver gauge theory of the necklace quiver, the diagonal matrices $\operatorname{diag}(q_1^\alpha,\dots,q_N^\alpha)$ have the interpretation of the vacuum expectation value of the scalar field inside the vector multiplet associated to the $\alpha$th gauge node.
 This vacuum expectation value generically breaks the $U(N)$ gauge group associated to the $\alpha$th gauge node down to $U(1)^{\times N}$ and the $W$-bosons acquire the inverse effective mass $(q_i^\alpha-q_j^\alpha)^{-1}$.
-The generators $u_i^{\alpha\pm}$ have the interpretation of monopole operators of the fundamental cocharacters of the gauge group $U(N)$ associated to the $\alpha$th gauge node.
+Functions in the generators $u_i^{\alpha\pm}$ which are symmetric in the lower index have the interpretation of monopole operators the gauge group $U(N)$ associated to the $\alpha$th gauge node.

-Next, we introduce the $K$-theoretic Coulomb branch algebra $\mathfrak{C}_{N,\ell}^K$ following \cite{finkelberg:2018}.
-We will abuse notation and denote its monopole operators by the same symbols as for the cohomological Coulomb branch.
-It should be clear from context whether we are treating the cohomological or $K$-theoretic case.
+Next, we introduce the $K$-theoretic Coulomb branch algebra $\mathfrak{C}_{N,\ell}^K$ following \cite{finkelberg:2018,tsymbaliuk:2023}.
+We will abuse notation and denote its monopole operators by the same symbols as for the homological Coulomb branch.
+It should be clear from context whether we are treating the homological or $K$-theoretic case.

 \begin{definition} The \emph{(abelianized) $K$-theoretic Coulomb branch algebra $\mathfrak{C}_{N,\ell}^K$ of the necklace quiver} is generated as a Poisson algebra by

 where the generators are indexed by $i=1,\dots,N$ and $\alpha \in \Z/\ell\Z$, and we adjoin all inverses $((Q_i^\alpha/Q_j^\alpha)^{1/2}-(Q_j^\alpha/Q_i^\alpha)^{1/2})^{-1}$ for which $i \neq j$.
 These generators are subject to the \emph{$K$-theoretic Euler class relation}